-With every iOS update comes concerns about battery.
-We're at iOS 8 beta right now, so it would be too early to talk about iOS 8 battery issues/concerns.
+With every iOS update comes concerns about the battery.
+We're at iOS 8 beta right now so it would be too early to talk about iOS 8 battery issues/concerns.
 However, with all the new features, old devices are obviously going to buckle down.
 And it's a good time to start assessing it.

 In iOS 8, Apple has introduced a “Battery usage per app” feature that lets you figure out how much battery every app you use consumes.
-This is useful but it's not an ultimately controlling feature.
+This is useful, but it's not an ultimately controlling feature.
 Nevertheless, there's always performance tweaks that the engineers introduce to make sure there is good battery performance.

 Also Read: How to Improve iOS 8 Battery Life